 I believe the logic in teaching players to jump forward and lean back to be flawed.
 The proponents of this technique argue that it is what all great NBA shooters do in games, so everyone should do the same.
 In my opinion, this assertion is under-educated.

 One of the key points within these Sweep and Sway YouTube videos is that NBA players don’t know what their bodies are really doing.
 (Incorrect – these players see their shots minutes after the games end.)
 As an example, they show Kevin Love saying he tries to jump straight up and down when he shoots, then say that Kevin Love doesn’t know what he’s talking about because in reality he sweeps forward and sways back when he shoots in games.
 The logic they put forward is “if Kevin Love does this, and Kevin Love is a great shooter, then you should do it to.”

-Of course, in games you are going to be imperfect, but in practice you should be working to strengthen those habits as much as possible.
-If you do the opposite, and allow these variables to become a part of your technique for no reason, then you are basically doing to yourself the very same thing the defence is trying to do to you – make your shot more complicated.
+Of course, in games, you are going to be imperfect, but in practice, you should be working to strengthen those habits as much as possible.
+If you do the opposite and allow these variables to become a part of your technique for no reason, then you are basically doing to yourself the very same thing the defense is trying to do to you – make your shot more complicated.

 The process of jumping forward and leaning back introduces a lot of variables into a player’s shot, almost identical to those of a fall-away jump shot.
 I’m sure we can agree, a player shooting balanced jumpers is going to make more than the player that takes fall-away shots.
 So work to build habits that keep your shot as simple as possible, that is what NBA players are trying to do in their workouts.

 Want to start working on your jump shot?
 Sign up for our newsletter to receive tips and techniques right in your inbox.